-The university’s Vice-Chancellor, Professor Debra Humphris, leads a large and complex organisation with c2,400 staff and some 18,000 students across four campuses that generates an estimated £700 million for the regional economy.
+The university’s Vice-Chancellor, Professor Debra Humphris CBE, leads a large and complex organisation with 2,300 staff and some 19,000* students (*internal projection) across three campuses that generates an estimated £700 million for the regional economy.

-Since arriving at the university, Professor Humphris has taken the same, or a lower, annual salary increase when compared to the general pay increase awarded to all other staff at the university, and has waived her contractual right to a performance bonus, instead using this money to support staff and student-related activities across the university.
+Since arriving at the university, Professor Humphris has taken the same, or a lower, annual salary increase when compared to the general pay increase awarded to all other staff at the university.
+During her tenure she has regularly declined her performance bonus, requesting instead that this money be used to support staff and student-related activities across the university.
+She also reduced her basic salary during the pandemic.

 This related to:

-- £800 in support of students experiencing financial hardship.
+- £700 in support of students experiencing financial hardship

-- £500 in support of an annual student prize.
+- £100 in support of an annual student prize and student initiatives

 The university’s Remuneration Committee, made up of members of the Board of Governors, sets the Vice-Chancellor’s salary in line with the ACEVO Good Pay Guide, ensuring that remuneration levels are linked to a regular and objective system of performance appraisal and benchmarked against comparable roles.